Title: Eyes on the World

 Artist: Richard C. Elliott

-Dimensions: 6' 3" high x 20' wide
+Dimension: 6' 3" x 20'

-The piece was retitled during fabrication from The Old Inspires the New.
-Elliott cites the change: "When people at the sign company asked me what it means, I explained that it was inspired from cornhusk baskets from the Plateau Indians along the Columbia.
+Fun fact: The piece was retitled during fabrication to Eyes on the World from The Old Inspires the New.
+Richard C. Elliott made this change after a conversation about the piece: "When people at the sign company asked me what it means, I explained that it was inspired by cornhusk baskets from the Plateau Indians along the Columbia.
 The foreman, who is from Mexico, said they refer to similar double diamond patterns as 'The Eyes of God'."